Articles > Information Technology > What is information security?

-As data breaches and cyber threats increase, infosec professionals are challenged to develop more sophisticated techniques to thwart malicious or negligent acts.
-Emerging technologies, like artificial intelligence (AI), also introduce new security challenges, including difficulty detecting ransomware and phishing schemes.
+As data breaches and cyber threats increase opens in new window, infosec professionals are challenged to develop more sophisticated techniques to thwart malicious or negligent acts.
+Technologies like artificial intelligence also introduce new security challenges, including difficulty detecting ransomware and phishing schemes.

-As a result, there’s growing demand in this field for skilled professionals across various industries.
-(Think risk management, incident response, encryption and cryptography, for example.)
+As a result, there’s growing demand in this field for skilled professionals across various industries. like risk management, incident response, encryption and cryptography opens in new window, for example.
 Protecting digital assets, in other words, can take many forms, so embracing a continuous learning mindset can position professionals to thrive in this ever-changing field.

 While some people use the terms interchangeably, information security and cybersecurity are separate fields and have different functions.
 (The National Institute of Standards and Technology classifies these areas as different fields and lists them separately in its glossary of terms.)

-Cybersecurity is actually a subset of the information security field that focuses on the protection of digital systems and cyber threats, like malware, phishing, ransomware, spyware and hacking.
+Cybersecurity is actually a subset of the infosed field that focuses on the protection of digital systems and cyber threats, like malware opens in new window, phishing, ransomware, spyware and hacking.

 Information security, meanwhile, encompasses physical, digital and intellectual formats.